 Emily: And it’s in the mindset more today with how much of an issue it is really?

 It’s quite interesting because when I was doing my research, there was a conference at the British Museum and I spoke at the British Museum and the local Pow Wow community, some of them took umbrage at what I was saying.
 And I went to a Native American tribunal, I actually got threatened to be tomahawked, actually it was really quite strange.
 [I] had letters here saying I wouldn’t be allowed to do my research, it was terrible.
 But, they looked at my work and agreed that what I was writing was correct, and actually made some changes in the movement at the time.
 And I think it’s sort of gone back a little bit.
 But it’s something I will carry on with.
 Again, it’s all visual, spiritual, it’s historical.
 I seem to be drawn to the historical, visual, more spiritual stuff.

-Sam: So is that something you’ve always had an interest over the years or is it something which suddenly came when you studied at university?
+Sam: So is that something you’ve always had an interest in over the years or is it something which suddenly came when you studied at university?